lsk569937453/silverwind/README.md

 The rate limit in the envoy is not built-in and the envoy will hit the rate limit over the network.
 So it will increase the network hops.

-The Sivlverwind has a built-in rate limiting.And we will maintain it free.
+The Silverwind has a built-in rate limiting.And we will maintain it free.
 If you have some advice, you could  post it in GitHub issues.
 ## Dynamic Configuration
 ### Single Silver-wind